top of page

 5. Apply for a student visa in Berlin

-The fee for issuing a residence permit is 100 euros for adults and 50 euros for minors, while students on an organized exchange are exempt from the fee.
-The processing time is usually five to six weeks, so it is important to submit your application in good time.
+The fee for issuing a residence permit is €100 for adults and €50 for minors, while students on an organized exchange are exempt.
+Processing time is typically five to six weeks, so timely application is essential.

 6. FAQ Student Visa